 Encouraging staff members to talk about their mental health is an important forward step for any organisation, but any goodwill generated by these conversations is sure to be lost if they are not followed up by robust practical support.

 Sometimes these changes may be permanent, or could only be temporary; the important thing is for employers and staff members to be willing to experiment with different methods, and to maintain a healthy dialogue to find an approach that works.
-By showing patience and compassion, companies can help staff to handle stress healthily and achieve their best performance, thereby cultivating a culture of trust and mutual appreciation.
+By showing patience and compassion, companies can help staff to manage stress healthily and achieve their best performance, thereby cultivating a workplace culture of trust and mutual appreciation.

-Read on to find out more about how Lanes Group’s wellbeing programme has helped to change the lives of our workforce; if you’d like to find out more about working with Lanes Group, click here.
+Read on to find out more about how Lanes Group’s wellbeing programme has helped to change the lives of our workforce; if you’d like to find out more about working with Lanes Group,click here.

 Lanes Group Ltd,